cjay567/DiscordMafiaGame/README.md

 # DiscordMafia
-A bot for Discord Hack Week that lets users play the classic party game, Mafia, on your very own Discord Server
+A bot for Discord Hack Week that lets you play the classic party game, Mafia, on your very own Discord Server!

 ## Commands